 - Search intitle:”my webcamXP server!” inurl:”:8080″.
 This shows webcams accessible via the WebcamXP Server

 - Search allintitle:Brains, Corp. camera .
 This shows webcams accessible via mmEye

-- Search “A syntax error has occurred” filetype:ihtml on google.
+- Search “A syntax error has occurred” filetype:ihtml on Google.
 It shows many vulnerable websites with this error.
-It is Informix database errors which potentially contains function names, filenames, file structure information, pieces of SQL code and passwords.
+It is Informix database errors that potentially contain function names, filenames, file structure information, pieces of SQL code, and passwords.

-- Search “Access denied for user” “Using password” on google.
+- Search “Access denied for user” and “Using password” on Google.
 This shows many vulnerable websites.
-This is Authorization errors potentially contains user names, function names, file structure information and pieces of SQL code.
+These authorization errors potentially contain user names, function names, file structure information, and pieces of SQL code.